-I wish my name was PAT, I could make lots of jokes about being Pat the Ex-Pat, because that's what every inhabitant of this floating universe called expatriate community is: a permanent EX.
+I wish my name was PAT, I could make lots of jokes about being Pat the Ex-Pat.
+Because that's what every inhabitant of this floating universe called expatriate

 You've left several identities behind, several jobs, countless unfinished tasks, languages you were just about beginning to master, they all belong to the past.